 Drs.
 Alison and Honjo independently, using different strategies, showed a new approach of treating patients by awakening certain cells of the immune system (T cells) to attack tumors.
 This new approach of treating patients with immune checkpoint inhibitors (such as KEYTRUDA®), designed to overcome immune suppression in cancer patients, is revolutionizing the fight against cancer.

 In 2010 an important pre-clinical study by Dr. Allison’s group showed that combination with anti-PD-1 antibodies potentiated the tumor-destroying effect of melanoma cells engineered to produce granulocyte-macrophage colony-stimulating factor (GM-CSF), a substance that activates the immune system, compared to the treatment with the GM-CSF producing cells alone.
 Bria-IMT™ similarly uses a breast cancer cell line which produces GM-CSF.
 Bria-IMT™ has also been shown to indirectly and directly stimulate T cells, and hence boost the immune system.
 BriaCell has published these findings in a leading immunology journal.
-It is important to note that pembrolizumab has not been shown to work on its own in breast cancer but are approved for other indications. >
+It is important to note that pembrolizumab and other similar immunotherapy drugs have not been shown to work on their own in breast cancer.